-Credit for previous education and/or experience will be evaluated, and, if approved, course credits may be awarded towards completion of the program.
-A maximum of 25% of program credits may be awarded as transfer credits, and a transfer credit fee of \$100 per credit will be assessed for course transfers.
+Credit for previous education and/or experience will be evaluated, and, if approved, course credits may be awarded towards completion of the program for which credits the student will not be charged.
+A maximum of 9.5 credits may be awarded as transfer credits, and a transfer credit fee of \$100 per credit will be assessed for course transfers.
 The transfer credit fee is waived for students receiving Veterans Administration Educational Benefits.
 Request for transfer of credit should be made during the enrollment process and must be made within two weeks after the student's start of the program.